MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/test-studio-yaml-pipeline.md

 You can find a sample file, Samples/TestAutomationURLs.json, in the repo you created earlier.

-1. Create a new TestURLs.json file in your repo, or use any other file name.
+1. Create a new file named TestURLs.json file in your repo, or use any file name you want.
 The file name and location will be mapped in the pipeline variables later in the document.

 1. Copy the format from the Samples/TestAutomationURLs.json file.

-1. Update the Test URLs section with the tests that you want to validate in your app.
+1. Update the **Test URLs** section with the tests that you want to validate in your app.

-1. Commit the changes to your repo
+1. Commit the changes to your repo.

     ![Update the JSON file](media/test-studio-classic-pipeline-editor/json-update.png "Update the JSON file")